jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (vi) a company or organisation, as defined in section 6(2) of the Local Government Act 2002, that is subject to the control, directly or indirectly, of the New Zealand Local Government Association Incorporated:
       (vii) New Zealand Local Government Insurance Corporation and any subsidiaries it has; but (viii)
-    (b) does not include Auckland Transport (as established by section 38 of the Local Government (Auckland Council) Act 2009) or Auckland Regional Holdings (as established by section 18 of the Local Government (Auckland) Amendment Act 2004 or the New Zealand Local Government Funding Agency Limited
+    (b) does not include the transport CCO (as continued by section 43 of the Local Government (Auckland Council) Act 2009) or the New Zealand Local Government Funding Agency Limited
   - **counted associate** is defined in section CD 22(9) (Returns of capital: off-market share cancellations) for the purposes of that section
   - **country-by-country report** is the report that must be provided to the Commissioner under section 78G of the Tax Administration Act 1994
   - **cover review period** is defined in section EY 30 (Transitional adjustments: life risk)